 - Partial hospitalization programs (PHPs)

 - Alumni support groups

 At Mile High Recovery Center, we offer a therapeutic alumni program to assist those who have successfully completed the third phase of their treatment.
-This addiction relapse prevention meets for 90 minutes weekly to provide a space for discussions around the long-term recovery process and how individual members are faring in their journey.
 It’s an excellent way to stay connected to your fellow recovering addicts and help maintain and encourage sobriety in your community.

 Find an Addiction Relapse Prevention Group in Colorado at Mile High Recovery Center